CUBRID/cubrid-manual/en/sql/dblink.rst

     Oracle Constraints

-    *   Long, interval day to se, interval year to month, blob, and clob types are not supported in the select statement.
+    *   LONG, INTERVAL DAY TO SECOND, INTERVAL YEAR TO MONTH, BLOB, and CLOB types are not supported in the select statement.
+For more information, refer to :ref:`Unsupported Types of Common constraints of Heterogeneous DBMS <heterogen-restrict>`\
+    *   The INTERVAL DAY TO SECOND and INTERVAL YEAR TO MONTH types are not supported by Oracle ODBC.
+For more information, see "Using the Oracle ODBC Driver" (https://docs.oracle.com/en/database/oracle/oracle-database/19/adfns/odbc-driver.html#GUID-3FE69BEF-F8D2-4152-9B1A-877186C47028).
     *   Oracle ODBC does not support the time zone type, so when SELECTing time zone data, the time zone is calculated as a local time, converted to timestamp type, and returned.

     Below is an example of converting Oracle DB's time zone data to a local time zone when querying it with ODBC.
 The entered time zone is "+02:00", converted to local time zone "+09:00", and output as "PM 08:00".